This post may contain affiliate links. Please see my disclosure policy for details.

 Over the centuries, Blackness Castle took on many transformations.

-In 1453, George Crichton handed over the lands of Blackness to James II, and so Blackness Castle became a Royal castle, fortress and a state prison.
+In 1453, George Crichton handed over the lands of Blackness to James II, and so Blackness Castle became a Royal castle, fortress, and state prison.

 In 1537, James V transformed the castle into a Garrison artillery fortification under the threat of Henry VIII and his protestant regime.
 This fort withstood many attacks and their enemies were met with mass gunfire and Canons!